Ebola Outbreak: How Worried Should We Be?

 That's why the World Health Organization along with Congolese officials and other aid agencies are scrambling to try to contain this outbreak before it grows much larger.

-At a press conference on Friday, WHO officials say the good news is that the number of Ebola cases is not increasing dramatically.
+At a news conference on Friday, WHO officials said the good news is that the number of Ebola cases is not increasing dramatically.

 Congolese health officials now say there have been 45 suspected cases reported in their country since April.
-And 25 of people have died.
+And 25 people have died.
 Laboratory testing of patient blood samples, however, has been progressing slowly; 14 of the cases have been confirmed as Ebola.

 Four thousand doses of an experimental Ebola vaccine — which has to be stored at minus 60 degrees Celsius — have shipped to the DRC.
 Plans are being developed to try to vaccinate hundreds if not thousands in areas near where Ebola cases have been found.